Plato-solutions/Impressionist/docs/advanced_selector.md

 console.log(result);
 ```

+See how the custom function receives the context by its parameters, in this case, the context given by the previous selector( select('h1') ) gives the plugin name as the context in a string type so the custom function can make a normalization of the text.

 ### init

-It allows you execute actions once, before the execution of the Collector, in other words, during the query initialization:
+It allows you execute actions **once**, *before the execution of the **collector()***, in other words, during the query initialization:

 ```javascript
 import Impressionist from 'impressionist';